SCIENCE 10th

 Unit Introduction:

-will be able to list and explain the characteristics that all living organisms
+this unit the students will be able to list and explain the characteristics

-will describe the role of enzymes in metabolic cell processes (D.29) and maintaining a constant internal environment.
-Enzymes that
+metabolic cell processes (D.29) and maintaining a constant internal

-function of enzymes leads into the apple juice embedded performance task.
+enzymes leads into the apple juice embedded performance task.

 Objectives: